 People love to be in the know, and they love to solve mysteries.
 So in your teaser campaign, you’ll want to use that to hook people into the build-up to your launch.
 Make them curious, make them believe that solving the mystery will be worthwhile, and you will have them wanting to come back to you for more.

 Product launch teaser – Learn from the master of suspense – Dan Brown

 In the months leading up to the launch of Dan Brown’s newest novel, Origin, BeeLiked created a series of teaser campaigns for his fans to learn little by little about the upcoming blockbuster novel.
-It started with a low key design contest to design a special limited edition cover for Origin.
-Six finalists were chosen and fans were invited to vote on their favourite.
+It started with a low-key design contest to design a special limited edition cover for Origin.
+Six finalists were chosen, and fans were invited to vote on their favorite.
 Those that voted were rewarded with a surprise – a personalized book signing video where Dan magically welcomes each person by name to his house and writes their name in the book.
 Each fan received their very own book signing video, generated in less than six seconds.
 Check out the video below.

 If you’re interested in creating personalized video product launch campaigns, get in touch with us here at BeeLiked.
 We’ve built personalized video technology into the BeeLiked platform – you’ll be amazed at what we can create.

 Once you have piqued their curiosity, start revealing a bit more information to keep your audience interested.
 Create suspense, perhaps releasing one clue at a time or maybe asking your audience to guess what the product could be.
 Keeping your audience engaged by drip-feeding information that will allow them to speculate what will happen next.
 Try to be unpredictable… if there’s one thing people love as much as a mystery, it’s a surprise!